timeseriesAI/tsai/CONTRIBUTING.md

 First, thank you very much for wanting to help!

+If you're planning to contribute code that is unrelated to an existing issue, it's a good idea to open a new issue describing your proposal before starting work on it.
+The project maintainers might give you feedback that will help to shape your work, which will ultimately increase the likelihood that your pull request will be accepted.

-To contribute to tsai, you will need to make a pull request, also known as a PR.
+To contribute to tsai, you will need to create a pull request, also known as a PR.
 We'll get a notification when a pull request comes in, and after checking if the changes look good we'll "merge" it (meaning we click a button on GitHub that causes all of those changes to be automatically added to the repository).

 Making a pull request for the first time can be a bit overwhelming, so we've put together this guide to help you get started.